openedx/edx-platform/docs/en_us/course_authors/source/building_course/creating_new_course.rst

     .. note:: If your course will be open to the world, be sure to include the "x".
 If it is exclusively an on-campus offering, do not include the "x".*

-  * For **Course Run**, enter the term your course will run.
+  * For **Course Run**, enter the term in which your course will run.
+For example, enter 2014SOND or T2_2014.
 Do not include spaces or special characters.

-    The Course Run value that you enter does not affect the **Course Start Date**.
+    The value that you enter for the run does not affect the course start date that you define for the course.
 See :ref:`Set Important Dates for Your Course` for more information.

 4. Click **Save.**